Can I Ride my Electric Bike in the Rain?

 • Make sure you wipe your electric bike down, straight after you have been out for a ride in the rain.
 If you leave your bike wet after a ride, then this can cause, or enhance, rust.

 • If you’re cleaning your bike with either a wet sponge or wet cloth, make sure they are not wetter than necessary.
-Muc-Off also provides a waterless washextlink-2102532, which again, is especially for electric bikes.
+Muc-Off also provides a waterless wash, which again, is especially for electric bikes.

 • It is a good idea to remove the battery, whilst cleaning the rest of your bike.